OffchainLabs/arbitrum-sdk/docs/2-migrate.md

 | `l2Signer`       | `childSigner`        |

 #### Erc20Bridger Class Methods

-The `Erc20Bridger` class methods have been renamed to reflect the new Parent/Child terminology.

 | v3 Name                 | v4 Name                     |
 | ----------------------- | --------------------------- |